bprcode/my-silver-octo-chainsaw/README.md

 - [ ] Very dapper
 - [ ] Coat stays shiny at all times
 - [ ] Make neat noises from ice floes
-- [ ] Swims in punch bowl at parties
+- [ ] Swim in punch bowl at parties

 ### Sartorial Directions
 Penguins would look cool in little bowties and top-hats.